AntonyThorpe/ssBootstrap3/README.md

 5. Run `/dev/build`.
 6. Optional
  * Enable search in config `FulltextSearchable::enable();`
- * For older browsers include html5shiv.js to support HTML5 elements or respond.min.js for media queries (folder: `mysite/thirdparty/bower_components/bootstrap/assets/js/`).
+ * For older browsers include html5shiv.js to support HTML5 elements and/or respond.min.js for media queries (folder: `mysite/thirdparty/bower_components/bootstrap/assets/js/`).

 ## Requirements
 Use software to convert Less to CSS e.g. LiveReload or https://github.com/axllent/silverstripe-less or you could use javascript (see lesscss.org.
 Less.js is in the folder `mysite/thirdparty/bower_components/bootstrap/assets/js/`).

 Bootstrap's Less files are located under the theme's `less` folder.
 Target the `css` folder in your Less compiler.

 ## Structure of the Less files